Ofer Busani's homepage

 CV

-I am a Lecturer (Assistant Professor) at the university of Edinburgh.
+I am a Lecturer (assistant professor) at the University of Edinburgh.
 I am mainly interested in probabilistic models that have strong connections to statistical physics.

 In particular, I am interested in the Kardar–Parisi–Zhang (KPZ) universality class where one can find random growth processes, interacting particle systems, random polymers, stochastic PDEs and many other interesting models.